 I have done a lot of research on supplements, but I am not a doctor and cannot advise you on what you should take and what you should not.
 Certain things may have worked for my husband but I cannot say they will work for you.
 You may need more than what he needed.
 Cirrhosis is a very serious, life threatening condition that hospitalizes over 300,000 people per year and 25,000 people die from it annually (these statistics are from the US alone).
 Make no mistake, cirrhosis kills, and it kills often.
 As of July 2016, I know of 17 people who have died from cirrhosis in the last year and a half.
 If you are in stage 3 or 4, you should take this very seriously.
 DO NOT WAIT TO DO SOMETHING ABOUT IT!

-PLEASE READ THIS POST SO YOU ARE ABSOLUTELY CLEAR ON WHAT I MEAN BY MY HUSBAND BEATING CIRRHOSIS.
+AGAIN: MAKE SURE YOU READ READ THIS POST SO YOU ARE ABSOLUTELY CLEAR ON WHAT I MEAN BY MY HUSBAND BEATING CIRRHOSIS.
 Not all people who beat cirrhosis are able to escape irreparable damage.
-While I am grateful that he is still alive and off all his medications, he can run a fast mile with no training, he can hike 12 miles and he's doing great at work, I realize now that because my husband took the slow route to recovery, he was still left with irreparable damage.
+While I am grateful that he is still alive and off all his medications, he can run a fast mile with no training, he can hike 12 miles and he's doing great at work, I realize now that because my husband took the slow route to recovery, he was still left with some damage that can't be reversed.
 You need to be aware of this.
-If we had known there was a faster way, we would have taken it in a heartbeat.
+If we had known there was a faster way for him to recover, we would have taken it in a heartbeat, but unfortunately it took us years to learn about all the things I am sharing with you on this blog.
+I hope this helps you.

 After a year of absence from seeing my husband's liver specialist (and a year of drinking Jake's Detox water plus a few other tricks) we finally went back today, so he could get his much-anticipated Fibroscan!
 (I'm going to upload a video of it soon so you can see it was for real).